 The Discipline and Practice of ‘Letting Go’

 Oftentimes, we find ourselves in a vicious vortex of self-destructive patterns.
+It’s a pattern we repeat everywhere.
 That same vortex can just as quickly release us when we know how to let go of our critical subjective nature, acknowledge the feeling, allow the feeling without denial, choose to release it, observe its release and accept a better feeling.
-Sounds so simple in theory yet again, doesn’t it?
+Sounds so simple in theory, yet again, doesn’t it?

 What if it really is?

 This practice is a relatively simple yet profound tool for transformation and transcendence.
 You might already realize the advantages.
 What you will be doing is synergizing your breath with your feelings, releasing the emotional blocks or bottlenecks to your true freedom and flow.

 Depending on what you uncover in your emotional patterning, it can work quickly or take some time.
 The process, once perfected, can be used anywhere at any time.
 The results are experienced in many ways as they offer deeper understanding of your own emotions and feeling patterns.

 We can either respond or react to any situation, depending on our perspective.
 By responding, we pause and reflect before we act.
 The observer within allows us to step away from the emotional attachment to outcome, yet helps us define those attachments because we have become aware of them now.